OpenMPT/openmpt/README.md

      -  VST:

-        If you don't use `#define NO_VST`, you will need to put the VST 2.4 SDK in the `include/vstsdk2.4` folder.
+        If you don't use `#define NO_VST`, you will need to put the VST SDK in the `include/vstsdk2.4` folder.

-        Note: The VST 2.4 SDK is no longer available on the Steinberg website.
-        However, the VST 3.x SDKs still contains all the relevant files.
-        Simply copy all files from `VST3 SDK/pluginterfaces/vst2.x` to `include/vstsdk2.4/pluginterfaces/vst2.x` and the content of
+        Simply copy all files from the `VST3 SDK` folder in the SDK .zip file to `include/vstsdk2.4/`.

-        `VST3 SDK/public.sdk/source/vst2.x` to
-        `include/vstsdk2.4/public.sdk/source/vst2.x`.
+        Note: OpenMPT makes use of the VST 2.4 specification only.
+The VST3 SDK still contains all necessary files in the right locations.
+If you still have the old VST 2.4 SDK laying around, this should also work fine.

         Please visit
         [steinberg.net](http://www.steinberg.net/en/company/developer.html) to
         download the SDK.

+    Alternatively, both, the ASIO and the VST SDK, can be downloaded automatically on Windows 7 or later with 7-Zip installed by just running the `build/download_externals.cmd` script (works when run from either the project root or directly from the build directory).

     If you need further help with the VST and ASIO SDKs, get in touch with the main developers.